genesiscommunitysuccess/docs/docs/04_web/02_web-components/02_grids/01_grid-pro/1-simple-data.md

     - grid pro
 ---

 The examples below use JSX syntax.
-Real-world scenarions might be different, depending on the client application tooling and structure.
+Real-world scenarios might be different, depending on the client application tooling and structure.

 ## Set-up

-In the examples below, we refer to a sample `@genesislcap/alpha-design-system` design system with an `alpha` prefix.
-Your design system would probably have a different name/prefix while still exposing the same API.
+The examples below are based on an example application called "alpha", so we refer to a sample `@genesislcap/alpha-design-system` design system with an `alpha` prefix.
+In practice, you assign a name and a prefix to your design system; but it exposes the same API.

 ```ts
 import { provideDesignSystem, alphaAgGrid } from '@genesislcap/alpha-design-system';